 - Avoid dehydration.
 As long as fluids are not restricted by your physician, drink plenty of water to stay well hydrated.

 - Dress properly.
-Wear outer clothing that shields the wind and sun from your skin.
+Wear outer clothing that shields your skin from the wind and sun.
 Cold and windy air causes a wind-chill effect that is much colder and more dangerous than the outside air temperature.

 - Avoid alcohol.
 Alcohol causes your body to lose heat, in addition to contributing to dehydration.